 Poverty entails more than the lack of income and productive resources to ensure sustainable livelihoods.
 Its manifestations include hunger and malnutrition, limited access to education and other basic services, social discrimination and exclusion as well as the lack of participation in decision-making.
 Many people cannot access the support they need because of how some programs are designed and delivered.

-The response – Call to Action –
+The response – Call to Action for Social Justice Issues

 The Need for Change to the Saskatchewan Income Support System (SIS):